RichardScottOZ/uncover-ml/docs/workflows.rst

 - ``shiftmap_generated_points.csv``: a table of the randomly generated points which can be used for validation and debugging.
-- ``shiftmap_query_0.tif``: a map showing the likelihood of each pixel belonging to the 'query' class.
+- ``shiftmap_query_0.tif``: a map showing the likelihood of each pixel beloning to the 'query' class.
 Areas of uncertainty (0.4 - 0.6 for example) are areas with similar distributions to the training data.
 - ``shiftmap_training_1.tif``: same as above but inverted; shows the likelihood of each pixel belonging to the training class.